carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

   * Elapsed seconds 3396.9
   * Transfer rate 926.1 KiB/s

-I have been able to push the SPI baud rate as far as 20,833,333 which increases the transfer speed proportionately (but SDIO would be faster!).
+I have been able to push the SPI baud rate as far as 20,833,333 with a SanDisk card, which increases the transfer speed proportionately (but SDIO would be faster!).
+With a PNY card I have trouble going above 5 MHz.

 ## Prerequisites:
 * Raspberry Pi Pico